MLopezJ/boot_progress_year/readme.md

 In getting_started_twitter.py you can see the script and in congif.py you need to put you own credentials provide by Twitter.

+### Step 2: Hello Twitter

+On hello_twitter.py we are going to make our bot's first tweet.
+For that we are going to use the "update_status ('')" method from tweepy.
+This method allows us to create a new tweet with the information provyde by in parameters.

+You can check the tweet in the twitter profile of the app's owner

 ## Librarys used

 + Tweepy